RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

   * Breach now has a radius of 2 when used with a rifle.
 It still has its previous radius of 3 when used with a shotgun.
   * Flush now forces the target to move even if the shot misses.
   * Returning AWC ability: Hip Fire.
 Fire your primary weapon at a target.
 This attack does not cost an action.
 3 turn cooldown.
   * New AWC ability: Anatomist.
-You get a +5 crit bonus for each enemy of the same type you have killed, to a max of +30.
+You get a +10 Crit chance bonus for each enemy of the same type you have killed, to a max of +30.
   * New AWC ability: Scrounger.
 There is a chance of an extra loot drop whenever you are on a mission.
   * New AWC ability: Weaponmaster.
 Your primary weapon attacks deal +2 damage.
   * New AWC ability: Absolutely Critical.
 You get an additional +50 Crit chance against flanked or uncovered targets.